servo/book/src/embedding/lts-release.md

 - Servo is provided AS IS and no specific security guarantees are given.
   The LTS releases are provided on a best-effort basis by interested community members.
-- As mentioned above servo does not have a 1.0 release yet, which mean that production usage of servo should be evaluated by people it
+- As mentioned above servo does not have a 1.0 release yet, which means that production usage of servo should be carefully evaluated.
+  The risk profile of using servo in an app to render known, trusted content is very different from using servo as a browser to render arbitrary content.

 ## LTS release maintainers